Inedia: Rosicrucianism

-The 1670 Rosicrucian text Comte de Gabalis attributed the practice to the physician and occultist Paracelsus (1493–1541) who was described as having lived "several years by taking only one half scrupule of Solar Quintessence".
+The 1670 Rosicrucian text Comte de Gabalis attributed the practice to the physician and occultist Paracelsus (1493–1541) who was described as having lived "several years by taking only one-half scrupule of Solar Quintessence".
 In this book, it is also stated that "Paracelsus affirms that He has seen many of the Sages fast twenty years without eating anything whatsoever."

 Ram Bahadur Bomjon ("Bakji")

 Ram Bahadur Bomjon is a Nepalese Buddhist monk who lives as an ascetic in a remote area of Nepal.
 Bomjon appears to go for long periods of time without ingesting either food or water.
 One such period was chronicled in a 2006 Discovery Channel documentary titled The Boy With Divine Powers, which reported that Bomjon neither moved, ate, nor drank anything during 96 hours of filming.
 The documentary makers were, however, prevented from filming Bomjon continuously for that period of time.
-His claims have never been objectively verified.
-Bomjon has attracted controversy for abuse and violence against his followers and against any who investigate him.
-He has been accused of rape, kidnapping, and physical violence.
+His claims have never been empirically verified.

 Prahlad Jani ("Mataji")

 Prahlad Jani was an Indian sadhu who claimed to have lived without food and water for more than 70 years.
-His claims were investigated by doctors at Sterling Hospital, Ahmedabad, Gujarat in 2003 and 2010.
-The study concluded that Prahlad Jani was able to survive under observation for two weeks without either food or water, and had passed no urine or stool, with no need for dialysis.
+Doctors at Sterling Hospital investigated his claims in Ahmedabad, Gujarat, in 2003 and 2010.
+The study concluded that Prahlad Jani was able to survive under observation for ten days without food and water, and had passed no urine or stool, with no need for dialysis.
 Interviews with the researchers speak of strict observation and relate that round-the-clock observation was ensured by multiple CCTV cameras.
 Jani was subjected to multiple medical tests.
 The research team could not comment on his claim of having been able to survive in this way for decades.

 The case has attracted criticism, both after the 2003 tests and the 2010 tests.
 Sanal Edamaruku, president of the Indian Rationalist Association, criticized the 2010 experiment for allowing Jani to move out of a certain CCTV camera's field of view, meet devotees, and leave the sealed test room to sunbathe.
-Edamaruku stated that the regular gargling and bathing activities were not sufficiently monitored, and accused Jani of having had some "influential protectors" who denied Edamaruku permission to inspect the project during its operation.
+Edamaruku stated that the regular gargling and bathing activities were not sufficiently monitored and accused Jani of having had some "influential protectors" who denied Edamaruku permission to inspect the project during its operation.